MeaCulpitt/Nash/docs/incentive_mechanism.md

 ### Post-Settlement Verification (Feedback Loop)

-After a settlement executes, subnets reveal their actual outcomes.
+After a settlement executes, **agents reveal their actual outcomes**.
 Validators can compare their **estimates** to this **ground truth** and be rewarded for accuracy.

 ```
 1. SETTLEMENT executes
        ↓
-2. Subnets reveal: "I got X, would accept again Y"
+2. Agents reveal: "I got X, would accept again at Y"
        ↓
 3. Validators compare: estimate vs. revealed
        ↓